 Assistant professor at Rutgers University-Newark as of Jan.
 2017!
-If you are interested in reptile systematics, especially snakes, please contact me at firstname.lastname@example.org.
+If you are interested in reptile systematics, especially snakes, please contact me at email@example.com.
 I am actively recruiting students for my newly established lab.
+If you are an undergrad who wants to do research I have opportunities available, but please read this prior to inquiring!

 Formerly a postdoc at LSU Museum of Natural Science, working with Chris Austin on snake related projects, especially taxa from New Guinea (forthcoming pubs on all this!).
 Prior to LSU, I was a postdoctoral researcher working at the American Museum of Natural History, I completed my doctorate in the Biology EEB program with Frank Burbrink at CUNY (conferred 2/13).